-Recently, I was asked to contribute a shrimp recipe to a new food website that is debuting soon and so I dusted off one of my old favorites: Shrimp and Hearts of Palm Ceviche.
-I've been making it for years and friends and family always request it.
-It's not only fairly inexpensive to make, it's healthy and only takes minutes to prepare.
-I whipped it up for our family dinner last week but didn't expect Kenya to be too interested in it.
+Recently, I was asked to contribute a shrimp recipe to a new food website, so I dusted off one of my old favorites: Shrimp and Hearts of Palm Ceviche.
+I’ve been making it for years and friends and family always request it.
+It’s not only fairly inexpensive to make for a crowd, it’s healthy and only takes minutes to prepare.
+I whipped it up for our family dinner last week but didn’t expect Gemma to be too interested in it.
 Boy was I wrong.
-He ate not one, not two, but three helpings of this gorgeous dish.
+She ate not one, not two, but three helpings of this gorgeous dish.
 Kids will surprise you when you least expect it!

 - 1 pound large cooked shrimp, peeled and deveined (I used 50-70 count frozen shrimp, defrosted)